radooy/activityFinder/README.md

 ## Starting the app
 - Clone the repository
-- Open it in VSCode or whatever editor you chose
+- Open it in VSCode or whatever editor you choose
 - Open the terminal
 - Install dependencies
 - To install server dependencies go to: